Why is the Hummer EV being a controversial vehicle for environmental defenders?

 However, there is an incentive for electric vehicles.
 To encourage their purchase, the city reduced the taxable weight of any electric vehicle by 1,000 pounds.

-State motor vehicle departments could sculpt fleets of vehicles to meet climate goals.
+State motor vehicle departments might sculpt fleets of vehicles to meet climate goals.
 They would do this by adapting registration fees to encourage climate-friendly factors such as low weight, fuel efficiency, fewer miles driven, or proximity to traffic.

 While disagreement grows over the wisdom of electric giants like the Hummer, most EV advocates approach the conversation on tiptoes.